Spinal Cord Stimulation

 It is important to note that the patient decides to have the permanent procedure performed only after the patient has had a successful trial spinal cord stimulator.
 An Illinois Pain Institute pain management physician then implants a permanent device under the skin that sends mild electrical impulses to the spinal cord, while the patient is lightly sedated.
 This ultimately provides long-term pain relief.

 Candidates For This Procedure

 People suffering from neuropathic pain – burning, stabbing or tingling pain – particularly after previous back or leg surgery as well as Reflex Sympathetic Dystrophy (RSD).
-The procedure doesn’t work well for patients with inflammatory disc pain.

 The spinal cord stimulation procedure can take up to 2 to 3 hours.

 Patients may experience procedure-related pain for a few days.
 Lifting, bending, stretching, and twisting should be avoided immediately following the procedure.
 However, light exercise is encouraged to build strength and help relieve pain.

 Approximately, 50% of patients respond favorably to a three to five day trial.
 Of those responding favorably the pain is reduced from severe to a tingling sensation.